YichengDWu/MPPDE.jl/README.md

 Note that training E1 would throw an error, it will be fixed from upstream latter

 Loss is not decreasing much, I will debug it latter.
+Or it will be fixed with Lux

 ## Set up environment
 `cd` to the project directory and call